lunarc/lunarc_docs/docs/getting_started/authenticator_howto.md

 You can check the validity, in particular the expiration state, of your pocket pass token inside the self-service portal.
 Use

-* your Aurora password (Not your SUPR password)
+* your Aurora password (not your SUPR password)
-* the one-time-password sent by **text message** to your mobile (Not from the Pocket Pass app)
+* the one-time-password sent by **text message** to the phone number you have registered (not from the Pocket Pass app)

-when following [steps 2](#step-2-accessing-the-self-service-portal) and 3 mentioned above to access the self-service portal.
-Please check the [Aurora FAQ](https://lunarc-documentation.readthedocs.io/en/latest/aurora_faq/#could-your-send-my-one-time-password-for-pocket-pass-activation-to-my-new-mobile-phone-number) if you need to update your mobile phone number.
+when following [steps 2](#step-2-accessing-the-self-service-portal) and [3](#step-3-token-activation) mentioned above to access the self-service portal.
+Please check the [FAQ](/../manual/faq/manual_faq_login/#could-your-send-my-one-time-password-for-pocket-pass-activation-to-my-new-mobile-phone-number) if you need to update your mobile phone number.

 Inside the self-service portal, go to the **TOKENS** tab.
 You will see your tokens.
 Klicking on **More** will reveal the relevant dates for your token: